OneIdentity/safeguard-discovery/README.md

 - Hyper-v: Enable Hyper-v powershell module using windows feature manager
 - ServiceNow: ServiceNow [PowerShell Gallery](https://www.powershellgallery.com/packages/ServiceNow)
 - Databases: InvokeQuery [PowerShell Gallery](https://www.powershellgallery.com/packages/InvokeQuery)

+As a convenience, these dependencies can be installed using the `Install-SgDiscDependencies` cmdlet and uninstalled using the `Uninstall-SgDiscDependencies` cmdlet.

 ## Safeguard Integration